Gnus Home

 This extremely optional header should probably never be used.
 However, some very old servers require that this header is present. message-user-path further controls how this Path header is to look.
 If it is nil, use the server name as the leaf node.
 If it is a string, use the string.
 If it is neither a string nor nil, use the user name only.
 However, it is highly unlikely that you should need to fiddle with this variable at all.

 In addition, you can enter conses into this list.
 The CAR of this cons should be a symbol.
-This symbol's name is the name of the header, and the CDR can either be a string to be entered verbatim as the value of this header, or it can be a function to be called.
-This function should return a string to be inserted.
+This symbol’s name is the name of the header, and the CDR can either be a string to be entered verbatim as the value of this header, or it can be a function to be called.
+This function should take no arguments, and return a string to be inserted.
 For instance, if you want to insert Mime-Version: 1.0, you should enter (Mime-Version .
 "1.0") into the list.
-If you want to insert a funny quote, you could enter something like (X-Yow . yow) into the list.
-The function yow will then be called without any arguments.

 If the list contains a cons where the CAR of the cons is optional, the CDR of this cons will only be inserted if it is non-nil.